chavus/cursa_acarreo/README.md

 # Cursa Acarreo

-An application to track and manage construction material shipping and trucks
+An application to track and manage construction materials shipping.

 ## Application functionality